arizakevin/Sai/README.md

 ### Available Commands

-- `/ask` - Ask GPT any question directly
+- `/ask` - Ask Sai any question directly
 - `/explain` - Get an explanation of code snippets
 - `/improve` - Improve or rewrite text
 - `/diagram` - Generate a diagram from text description